Throwing Your Sword Always Works

 - One of the special abilities of the Ninja class in the Final Fantasy series is to throw items, including swords and other weapons.
 Needless to say, The Blade Always Lands Pointy End In.

-- Even worse: in Final Fantasy V, you can obtain the Excalipoor sword, that does absolutely ridiculous damage; however, there are two ways to do as much damage as the real Excalibur with it.
+- Even worse: in Final Fantasy V, you can obtain the Excalipoor sword, that does absolutely puny damage; however, there are two ways to do as much damage as the real Excalibur with it.
 The first is throwing it, and the second can only be described as punching the enemy while holding it.

 - The Throw command is reintroduced in later Final Fantasy games as a command for Thief and Monk characters.